 9. Hidden Masterpieces By The Greats – For Free!

 It’s no secret that the likes of Michelangelo and Caravaggio have moulded and painted this town into a living breathing work of art.
 Art is everywhere in Rome and you will find me salivating on any street corner.
 However, I’m always so surprised by how many masterpieces and hidden gems just go left unattended in Rome – no museum to house them, free to see and seemingly unnoticed by tourists and locals alike.
 I have to reign in my art obsessions when we’re travelling because the rest of the clan don’t quite have my level of appreciation but I have compiled a list for you that even Mr MLLH acknowledges are worth a visit…

 - The church of San Pietro in Vincoli – a sculpture of Moses in marble which was commissioned for the tomb of Pope Julius II.

 - Palazzo Farnese – Michelangelo finished the top floor after Sangello’s death.
-Amazing display of bricks and architraving.
+An amazing display of bricks and architrave.

 - The Risen Christ – Church of Santa Maria Sopra Minerva, to the left of the main altar.